Sanitation

 Some materials are more appropriate than others.

-Don't forget that they are used to store waste (liquid that generates sulfurous gases and odors when decomposed).
-If the tank manufacturer certifies that they comply with the ISO:8099 standard, you can rest assured, but there are a wide variety of tanks on the market that carry the ISO identification, but are not approved.
+Remember that they are used to store waste (a liquid that generates sulphurous gases and odours when it decomposes).
+If the tank manufacturer certifies that they comply with the ISO:8099 standard, you can rest easy, but there are a wide variety of tanks on the market that carry the ISO identification, but they are not approved.

-Based on our experience, we can affirm that flexible tanks , which adopt the contour of an irregular space when filled, are not recommended, except as a temporary means of waste containment.
-Flexible tanks will not be completely emptied, as the tank wall will bend around the discharge hole when the tank is almost empty.
-Even though the tank has ventilation, residual bags will cause bad odors to permeate in a relatively short period of time.
+Based on our experience, we can say that flexible tanks , which take the shape of an irregular space when filled, are not recommended except as a temporary means of containing waste.
+Flexible tanks will not be completely emptied, as the tank wall will bend around the discharge opening when the tank is nearly empty.
+Even if the tank is vented, residual pockets will cause odor permeation within a relatively short period of time.

-aluminum tanks They are generally treated with a resistant coating.
-Unfortunately, these coatings are not perfect and therefore corrosion or any defect, even the size of a needle point, will cause the tank wall to rupture.
+Aluminum tanks They are generally treated with a resistant coating.
+Unfortunately, these coatings are not perfect and therefore corrosion or any defect, even the size of a needle point, will cause the tank wall to break.

-Stainless steel tanks are generally resistant to the effects of residue, although they cause problems in welded joints.
-The intense heat required to melt and join the steel edges causes the joints to lose their corrosion resistance, unless a very high temperature process is applied after manufacturing or a very low carbon steel (316) is used.
-L or equivalent) correctly welded.
+Stainless steel tanks are generally resistant to the effects of the residue, although they do present problems at welded joints.
+The intense heat required to melt and join the steel edges causes the joints to lose their corrosion resistance unless a very high temperature process is used after fabrication or a properly welded very low carbon steel (316 L or equivalent) is used.

-Fiberglass tanks are also resistant to the effects of residue.
-The manufacturer must guarantee that the necessary tightness and pressure tests have been carried out.
+Fiberglass tanks are also resistant to the effects of waste.
+The manufacturer must ensure that the necessary leak and pressure tests have been carried out.

-Polyethylene tanks, manufactured by rotational molding, or by welding, have given very good results over many years.
-It also does not present the corrosion problems associated with metal tanks.
+Polyethylene tanks, manufactured by rotational moulding or welding, have given very good results over many years.
+In addition, they do not present the corrosion problems associated with metal tanks.
 Polyethylene is a highly inert material and stable at constant temperatures of 48ºC.
 Its robustness and impact resistance are also very high.

-The information in this article comes from studies carried out by the company Sealand, leader in design and manufacturing of sanitation systems .
+The information in this article comes from studies carried out by the Sealand company, leader in the design and manufacture of sanitation systems .

-If you have a tank installed on board, identify it and take the necessary precautions so that it does not cause problems.
-If you need to install one, we hope we have provided you with the appropriate information.
+If you have a tank installed on board, identify it and take the necessary precautions so that it does not cause you problems.
+If you have to install one, we hope we have provided you with the appropriate information.

 Leave a Comment